Guide for Authors

 Permissions

-Authors of accepted papers must obtain and provide to the editor on final acceptance all necessary permissions to reproduce in print and electronic form any copyrighted work, including test materials (or portions thereof), photographs, and other graphic images (including those used as stimuli in experiments).
+Upon final acceptance, authors of accepted papers must secure and provide the editor with all necessary permissions to reproduce any copyrighted work in both print and electronic forms.
+This includes test materials, portions of test materials, photographs, and other graphic images used as stimuli in experiments.

 Publication Policies